pairshaped/pairshaped.ca/source/blog/meteor-react-teh-gosu-1.html.md

 ### Project Structure

 Now is as good a time as any to setup our basic structure for the application.
-Meteor has a convention where any code that's placed within a directory named "client" will only run on the client.
+Meteor has a convention where any code that's placed within a directory named __client__ will only run on the client.
-And naturally code in a directory named "server" will only run on the server.
+And naturally code in a directory named __server__ will only run on the server.

 We want the following directories under the root of the project: